samrushing/irken-compiler/README.md

 32-bit platforms
 ----------------

-Once upon a time Irken compiled and ran on x86.
+Once upon a time Irken compiled and ran on 32-bit x86.
 With the SSA-style rewrite that relies on tail call elimination, this appears to no longer be possible.
 Neither gcc or llvm seem to support full tail call elimination on this platform.
 Even manually tagging all functions with 'fastcc' (by compiling to llvm asm and editing the result) does not fix the problem.
 If you really need to run Irken on a 32-bit platform, know that the VM seems to work just fine.
+[that said, many of the library facilities assume 64-bit integers are available]